 The inks are pumped via the ink pumps, the ink filters and the energy chain into the sub ink tanks.
 These sub ink tanks have a volume of 35 ml per color and are temperature controlled.
-You can read out the temperature of the sub ink tanks on the display on the right side of the printer.
+You can read out the temperature of the sub ink tanks on the display on the right side of the printer

-The temperature display has two values.
+- The temperature display has two values.
 The upper value (red) is the actual temperature measured in the sub ink tank.
-The second value is the requested value or the target temperature.

-The normal temperature setting for the sub ink tanks on the :Anapurna M4F is 45°C and the temperature for the head base plate is 49°C.

-The inks will flow via a 2 way valve in the print heads.
+The second value is the requested value or the target temperature. - The normal temperature setting for the sub ink tanks on the :Anapurna M is 40°C while the temperature on the head base plate is set to 45°C. - The inks will flow via a 2 way valve in the print heads.
 These valves will allow you to switch between ink or solution that has to run to the print head.
 They are used for cleaning the print heads or when you switch of the engine.